-What is macro-friendly fast food?
-It’s food that contains the right amount of macronutrients to help you reach your goals.
+Food contains the right amount of macronutrients to help you reach your goals.

-The number of macros that each individual needs can vary, however in general when looking for fast food options that will not break your macro bank, look for items with the following:
+The number of macros that each individual needs can vary, however in general, when looking for fast food options that will not break your macro bank, look for items with the following:

 - Lower saturated fat content

 - Lower sodium content

 - Carbohydrate (Does it have fiber)